-In a separate costs' decision, 62 Justice Gray noted that there were some unique features of this case that complicated the issue of costs.
+In a separate costs' decision, 66 Justice Gray noted that there were some unique features of this case that complicated the issue of costs.
 First, since the wills were found to be invalid, the entire estate passed on intestacy to the daughter.
-Thus, if any costs were awarded against, or were recoverable from the estate, in reality such would be paid by the daughter even though she was fully successful at trial.
-Second, the daughter made two offers to settle that were considerably less favourable to her than the result of the trial.
-One of those offers was for the daughter to receive the cottage, her father's ashes and a wedding ring, amounting to a fraction of the
+Thus, if any costs were awarded against, or are recoverable from the estate, in reality, such would be paid by the daughter even though she was fully successful at trial.
+Second, the daughter made two Offers to Settle that were considerably less favourable to her than the result of the trial.
+One of those offers was for the daughter to receive the cottage, her father's ashes and a wedding ring, amounting to a fraction of the overall value of the estate.
+The estate trustees offered no explanation for refusing to accept this offer.